astronomer/airflow-provider-sample/README.md

 #### Managing Dependencies

-When building providers, a few rules should be followed to remove potential for dependency conflicts.
+When building providers, these guidelines will help you avoid potential for dependency conflicts.

 1. It is important that the providers do not include dependencies that conflict with the underlying dependencies for a particular Airflow version.
 [All of the default dependencies included in the core Airflow project can be found here.](https://github.com/apache/airflow/blob/master/setup.py#L705)
 2. Keep all dependencies upper-bound relaxed; at least allow minor versions, ie. `depx >=2.0.0, <3`.
 Please include a section in your Readme with the exact set of dependencies that your provider package has been tested with.